CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 39 (0x27) for GCN 1.0/1.1; 37 (0x25) for GCN 1.2
 Syntax: S_BFE_U32 SDST, SSRC0, SSRC1
-Description: Extracts bits in SSRC0 from range (SSRC1&31) with length ((SSRC1>>16)&0x7f).
+Description: Extracts bits in SSRC0 from range (SSRC1&31) with length ((SSRC1>>16)&0x7f), and store result to SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 Operation:
 ```
 UINT8 shift = SSRC1 & 31